jendoc/jendoc/README.md

 <h1>Jenny Doctor - @jendoc</h1>

   <p>👋 Hello there!
 I'm a full-stack developer based in Portland, OR.</p>
-  <p>As a junior dev, I would love to connect with more people in the industry. 🤝 Let's talk about career transition and women in tech!<p>
+  <p>I would love to connect with more people in the industry. 🤝 Let's talk about career transition and women in tech!<p>
    <br/>

 ### Languages & Technologies